 Because of that, ADX is typically used to identify whether the market is ranging or starting a new trend.
 Source: Babypips.com

 Conclusion – which is the most accurate indicator?

 I know the question in the minds of many is to know the best indicator among the seven mentioned above.
 I will not give you that, remember all these are tools and the way we make use of them determines how profitable we become.

 The key here is to know your indicator well, know its drawbacks and understand the market conditions that best suits an indicator.
 Know situations when your signal goes wrong or even fires false signals.
 More does not mean better, make use of one or two indicators, don’t paint your chart with countless indicators.
 Keep it simple.

-Let us hear what you think of these indicators.
-Have you any experience with them?
-Or do you have another favorite indicator.
+Let us hear what you think – which are the best trading indicators?
+Have you any experience with our indicators?
+Or do you have another favorite indicator?
 Tell us about it, share it with other traders and let us trade better together!